promptfoo/promptfoo/site/docs/red-team/configuration.md

             indirectInjectionVar: 'name'
     ```

-  The `indirectInjectionVar` is the variable in your prompt where your system is injecting untrusted content that you want to test is vulnerable.
+  The `indirectInjectionVar` specifies the variable in your prompt where potentially untrusted content is being injected.
+This variable is used to test if the system is vulnerable to indirect prompt injection attacks through this input.

   The prompt **must** have two variables.
 One which matches the `indirectInjectionVar` and one which is the user's query.